gautam-patadiya/ckeditor5-build-classic/README.md

 The classic editor build for CKEditor 5.
 Read more about the [classic editor build](https://ckeditor.com/docs/ckeditor5/latest/builds/guides/overview.html#classic-editor) and see the [demo](https://ckeditor.com/docs/ckeditor5/latest/examples/builds/classic-editor.html).

+The repository has been forked from original [ckeditor5-build-classic](https://github.com/ckeditor/ckeditor5-build-classic).
+New plugins are added such as Font, HorizontalLine, Alignment, Mention and Markdown-gfm

 ![CKEditor 5 classic editor build screenshot](https://c.cksource.com/a/1/img/npm/ckeditor5-build-classic.png)

 ## Documentation